winsw/winsw/README.md

 ### Download
 [Binaries are available here](http://repo.jenkins-ci.org/releases/com/sun/winsw/winsw/)

-### Available commands
+### Description

+WinSW is an executable binary, which can be used to wrap and manage a custom process as a Windows service.
+Once you download the installation package, you can rename `winsw.exe` to any name, e.g. `myService.exe`.

+WinSW is being managed by configuration files.

+*

-Your renamed `winsw.exe` accepts the following commands:
+Your renamed `winsw.exe` binary accepts the following commands:

-* `install` to install the service to Windows Service Controller
+* `install` to install the service to Windows Service Controller.
+  This command requires some preliminary steps described in the [Installation Guide](doc/installation.md).
 * `uninstall` to uninstall the service.
 The opposite operation of above.
 * `start` to start the service.
 The service must have already been installed.
 * `stop` to stop the service.